iapyeh/GGeditor/docs/User Guide.rst

 The content in a code directive can not be in bold or italic.
 Neither hyperlinks and images.

-You can highlight your code by giving a language name after the \.\.code::, like this:
+You can highlight your code by giving a language name after the \.\.code::, like this: (there is a space in front of “python”)

 \ |IMG12|\

-It is rendered as this:
+It is rendered like this:

 .. code:: python